-Alcohol-based Hand Rubs The use of alcohol-based hand rubs in lieu of hand washing is not recommended for early education and childcare settings.
-If these products are used as a temporary measure, a sufficient amount must be used to keep the hands wet for 15 seconds.
+Alcohol-based Hand The use of alcohol-based hand rubs in lieu of hand washing is not recommended for early Rubs education and childcare settings.
+If these products are used as a temporary measure, a Kubs sufficient amount must be used to keep the hands wet for 15 seconds.
 Since the alcohol-based hand rubs are toxic and flammable, they must be stored and used according to the manufacturer's instructions.
-Nutrition Food Duamanation Food Preparation, Serving, & Storage Guidelines If the program provides food for snacks (whether catered or prepared on-site), the food is prepared, served, and stored in accordance with the US Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) guidelines.
-Food Safety Staff take steps to ensure the safety of food brought from home: They work with families to ensure that foods brought from home meet the USDA's CACFP guidelines. • All foods and beverages brought from home are labeled with the child's name and date.
-Food is provided to supplement food brought from home if necessary.
-Staff make sure that food requiring refrigeration stays cold until served.
-Staff discard food with expired dates.
-Whole Fruits & Packaged Foods Food that comes from home for sharing among the children must be either whole fruits or commercially prepared packaged foods in factory-sealed containers.
+Nutrition Food Preparation, If the program provides food for snacks (whether catered or prepared on-site), the food is Serving, & Storage prepared, served, and stored in accordance with the US Department of Agriculture (USDA) Guidelines Child and Adult Care Food Program (CACFP) guidelines.
+Food Safety Staff take steps to ensure the safety of food brought from home: • They work with families to ensure that foods brought from home meet the USDA's CACFP guidelines. • All foods and beverages brought from home are labeled with the child's name and date. • Food is provided to supplement food brought from home if necessary. • Staff make sure that food requiring refrigeration stays cold until served. • Staff discard food with expired dates.
+Whole Fruits & Food that comes from home for sharing among the children must be either whole fruits or Packaged Foods commercially prepared packaged foods in factory-sealed containers.
 Special Feeding For all infants and children with disabilities who have special feeding needs, program staff Needs keep a daily record documenting the type and quantity of food a child consumes and provides families with that information.
 Allergies For each child with special health care needs or food allergies or special nutritional needs, the child's health provider gives the program an individualized care plan that is prepared in consultation with family members and specialists involved in the child's care.
 The program protects children with food allergies from contact with the problem food.
 The program asks families of a child with food allergies to give consent for posting information about that child's food allergy and, if consent is given, then posts that information in the food preparation area and in other areas of the facility as a visual reminder to all those who interact with the child during the program day.
 Drinking Water Clean sanitary drinking water is made available to children throughout the day.
 (Infants who are fed only human milk do not need to be offered water).
 Safety Precautions Liquids and foods that are hotter than 110 degrees Fahrenheit are kept out of children's reach.
-Program Providing Food to Infants If the program provides food to infants, then the program staff work with families (who are informed by their child's health care provider) to ensure that the food is based on the infants' individual nutritional needs and developmental stage.
-The program complies with the following guidelines for bottle feeding: Infants who are unable to sit are held for bottle-feeding.
+Program Providing If the program provides food to infants, then the program staff work with families (who are Food to Infants informed by their child's health care provider) to ensure that the food is based on the infants' individual nutritional needs and developmental stage.
+The program complies with the following guidelines for bottle feeding: • Infants who are unable to sit are held for bottle-feeding.
 All others sit or are held to be fed.
-Infants and toddler/twos do not have bottles while in a crib or bed and do not eat form propped bottles at any time.
-Toddler/twos do not carry bottles, sippy cups or regular cups with them while crawling or walking.
-Teaching staff offer children fluids from a cup as soon as the families and teachers decide together that a child is developmentally ready to use a cup.
+Infants and toddler/twos do not have bottles while in a crib or bad and do not est • Infants and toddler/twos do not have bottles while in a crib or bed and do not eat form propped bottles at any time. • Toddler/twos do not carry bottles, sippy cups or regular cups with them while crawling or walking.
+ACG staff offer children fluids from a cup as soon as the families and educators decide together that a child is developmentally ready to use a cup. togener and a clinic is developmentary ready to use a cup.